microsoft/ivy/doc/examples/client_server_example.md

     ~(C:client ~= D & link(C,S) & semaphore(S))

-This says that we cannot have two distinct clients, where one of them is linked to the server and the semaphore is up.
+Ivy has simply replaced the fixed client and sever identifiers in the gathered facts with universally quantified placeholders `C`, `D` and `S`.
+This formula says that we cannot have two distinct clients, where one of them is linked to the server and the semaphore is up.
 We click OK, adding this formula to our list of conjectured invariants.

 We can now try checking inductiveness again with our new conjecture.
+We do this with the `Check induction` command in the `Invariant` menu.
 We see the following:

 <p><img src="images/client_server13.png" alt="Testing IVy screenshot" /></p>

-We now have a proof that our program is safe.
-Of course, we want to save that proof so we can use it again later.
+If the induction check had failed, we sould see a new counterexample to induction that we would have to rule out.
+However, since it was successful, we now have a proof that our desired invariant holds.
+Of course, we want to save our new inductive invariant so that we can use it again later.
 We select `Save invariant` from the `File` menu and enter a file name:

 <p><img src="images/client_server14.png" alt="Testing IVy screenshot" /></p>